jvanhoef/DBL_group_51/README.md

     Third-party libraries (install with pip): `torch`, `transformers`, `emoji`, `pyodbc`, `pandas`, `tqdm`, `langdetect`, `numpy`, `plotly`

-- user should create an empty database called airline_tweets
+- user should create an empty database in ssms called airline_tweets, in db_repository the user should change the server name to their own

 ---